Enjoying the Garden in Fall

 This blog post is brought to you by Alicia, an employee of Sargent’s Nursery, whom you may have seen watering annuals in the greenhouse in the past.

 She now travels the country, excitedly sharing her knowledge and experiences in gardening with you.
-And hey, she even saved a hummingbird once with a sticky wing.
+And hey, she even once saved a hummingbird with a sticky wing.

 Check back for more from Alicia and come along for the ride!